 To select the correct mode, you must know a little more about what they are trying to do; next, we show you one by one:

 Matrix measurement or evaluative mode

 With this mode selected, the camera will show the scene divided into a grid, where it analyzes each segment of the image and collects different light values.
-With all this data, it automatically calculates an average with which it will define the most appropriate exposure for the scene.
+With all this data, it automatically calculates an average with which it will define the scene’s most appropriate exposure.

-It is the most used mode since it is the default selected in the automatic mode of the camera.
-Take into account that each camera measures with a different number of areas within the frame, as well as different formulas to obtain the average exposure value.
+It is the most used mode since it is the default selected in the camera’s automatic mode.
+Take into account that each camera measures with a different number of areas within the frame and different formulas to obtain the average exposure value.

 In scenes where the lighting is reasonably homogeneous or to capture images of landscapes, this measurement mode will give you high-quality pictures since there is a medium or low contrast.

 This mode measures the light prioritizing the central part of the scene.
 Approximately 75% of the image, which indicates that the corners of the image are left out.
 Some camera models will allow you to define the size of the center diameter.
 However, most are set by default.

 This is one of the most used when shooting portraits because it offers you a reasonable level of precision when you are going to measure the light of the face of the subject of the scene and a good exposure.